Aaah, Christmas in Israel. After spending many a Christmas here in Israel, we’ve gotten to know exactly what makes the

 This article includes an official guide to what’s on in Nazareth this December (scroll down past the Bethlehem events to see).
 You might be surprised to know there’s an annual Christmas Parade, plus a Midnight Mass in the ever impressive Church of the Annunciation!
-And there is also an annual Christmas Market in Nazareth that typically lasts for a week or so in the run-up to Christmas (not quite the Christmas markets you might be familiar with back home, but hey, it’s a market, it’s Christmas, what’s not to enjoy!).
+And there is also an annual Christmas Market in Nazareth that typically lasts for a week or so in the run-up to Christmas (not quite the Christmas markets you might be familiar with back home, but hey, it’s a market, it’s Christmas in Israel, what’s not to enjoy!).

 To be honest, you could walk the streets of Tel Aviv through December and not have an inkling that Santa was about to visit.
 There will be areas that might have a couple of Christmas-friendly shops, particularly in Jaffa and South Tel Aviv.
 But unless you’re going to stay at a hostel or a very Christmas friendly hotel, you’re not going to get much of a Christmas vibe.
 This article will give you a flavor of what a Christmas-hungry tourist in Tel Aviv will go through…

-Additional reading to get you in the mood for Crimbo in the Holy Land
+Additional reading to get you in the mood for Christmas in Israel…